 - 0.1 M Silver nitrate solution

 There are a few different ways to make the tree shape.
-One of the easiest is to spiral copper wire over a paper or cardboard cone to make a simple tree form.
-Another method is to wrap thin copper wires around a thinner one, leaving the ends of the thin wires out as branches.
-Another method is to use tin snips to cut a tree shape out of a thin copper sheet.
+One of the easiest is spiraling copper wire over a paper or cardboard cone to make a simple tree form.
+Another method is wrapping thin copper wires around a thicker wire, leaving the ends of the thin wires out as branches.
+Another method uses tin snips to cut a tree shape out of a thin copper sheet.

 Grow a Silver Crystal Tree

 All you is place the copper tree into the silver nitrate solution.
 Silver is reduced on the copper, forming silver crystals.
 Crystals begin forming immediately and should be visible within an hour.
 Meanwhile, the solution increases in concentration of copper(II) ions and develops a blue-green color.

 You can allow the silver crystal tree to sit in an undisturbed location for a day or two for peak crystal growth.
 When you are finished growing the silver crystals, carefully remove the tree from the solution and use it as a decoration.
 Silver is a noble metal, so it resists tarnish.

 A single displacement reaction is responsible for crystal formation:

 2 AgNO3 + Cu → Cu(NO3)2 + 2 Ag